 - Mix the tomato powder, olive oil, vinegar, cumin, coriander, and pepper in a small mixing bowl.
 Taste and season with salt.
 Let sit covered for at least 15 minutes before using.
 This dressing can be made at least 3 days ahead and stored in an airtight container in the refrigerator.
 Warm to room temperature before use.

 - I used the Breville smart oven to dehydrate my tomatoes.
-I cut tomatoes into ¼ inch/ thick slices and then salted one set of tomatoes on both sides with salt.
+I cut tomatoes into ¼ inch/6 mm thick slices and then salted one set of tomatoes on both sides with salt.
 The other half I left untreated.
 The salted tomato slices were then sandwiched between dry sheets of kitchen paper towels to wick away any liquid released by the osmotic action of salt.
 The salt-treated tomatoes are then rinsed after 30 minutes to remove the excess salt and patted dry with clean paper towels before they enter the dehydrator.
-However, after dehydrating at 152F/52C for 12 hours (the dehydrating setting on the Breville smart oven has a built-in feature that I used), there was no difference in taste, texture, and weight between tomatoes that were salted and those that were not.
+However, after dehydrating at 152F/52C for 12 hours (the dehydrating setting on the Breville smart oven has a built-in feature that I used), there was no difference in taste, texture, and weight between salted tomatoes and those that were not.
 So, I don’t think this is necessary if you stick with the built-in setting.
 Salt-treated tomatoes do begin to shrivel and dehydrate much earlier.

 - In terms of yield, there will be variations depending on the type of tomato you use.
-On average, 2 medium tomatoes give about 0.35 oz [10 g] of dried slices.
+On average, 2 medium tomatoes give about 0.35 oz/10 g of dried slices.

 - Once dehydrated, store the slices in airtight bags or containers.
 A vacuum seal device would be a good option for long-term storage.
 I grind the tomato slice just before using it.